IPO in Israel

 The TASE encourages the issuance of shares with equal voting rights and restricts the disparity between the par values of different voting shares.
 In addition, Israeli companies may distribute their retained-after-tax earnings by way of dividends.
 The dividends can be distributed from earnings but should not exceed the nominal retained earnings.

 Listed public companies must appoint at least two directors who have no business or other relationships with the company, one audit committee and one internal auditor.
 The company must make an immediate announcement of any major event.
 Furthermore, any offer to the public must be through a public prospectus.

-Written by Ms. Florence Ip; Dr. Kyle Wong
+Written by Ms. Florence Ip.
+Edited by: Dr. Kyle Wong

 ACH Worldwide Limited Website: www.ach-worldwide.com

 ACH Worldwide Limited Email: email@example.com